PENTA CEO shares personal branding strategies with Central Mass business women

 MARLBOROUGH _ Identifying your unique brand to grow personally and professionally is a subject of which Deborah Penta, Founder and CEO of PENTA Communications, Inc. is an expert.
 Along with being a successful entrepreneur for over 25 years, Penta is recognized as a nationwide expert in marketing, advertising, and public relations, and is a featured speaker at national conferences.

 “Many believe that personal branding is about the exterior packaging of an individual,” said Penta.
 “However, there is much more to it.
-It starts with discovering yourself, and arriving at clarity of who you are, and playing to your strengths with the highest level of integrity and authenticity.”
+It starts with discovering yourself, and arriving at the clarity of who you are, and playing to your strengths with the highest level of integrity and authenticity.”
+For example, if you are a construction company, you want to know personally as well as professionally what your niche is and who you want your target audience to be, you can then work around that and get creative.
+Using a logo maker online to construct a unique logo brand that will appeal to your audience and bring more awareness.

 During the program, Penta helped attendees develop a greater awareness of what they could do to delve deep within themselves and find answers to questions that would help them on their journeys to creating and developing their personal brands.